-Deep reinforcement learning methods have a unique structural difference compared to deep supervised or unsupervised methods, \emph{i.e.} learning based on temporal correlation between the tuples in each trajectory and partial reinforcements the model receives upon interaction with the underlying environment.
-Even though deep reinforcement learning models decorrelate input trajectories through the replay buffer mechanism, the inherent correlation between transition tuples still plays a significant role in the behaviour of the output policy.
-For instance, recent studies show that feature representations learned by deep reinforcement learning models are highly correlated \cite{mavrin2019deep}.
-Yet, considering that replay buffer obscures the correlation of input trajectories through the process of decorrelation before passing them to the models, two natural questions arise:
+Deep RL methods have a unique structural difference compared to deep supervised or unsupervised methods, \emph{i.e.} learning based on temporal correlation between the tuples in each trajectory and partial reinforcements the model receives upon interaction with the underlying environment.
+Even though deep RL models decorrelate input trajectories through an intermediate mechanism called \emph{replay buffer} (for more information, refer to the Background section), the inherent correlation between transition tuples still plays a significant role in the feature representation learned by the deep RL model \cite{mavrin2019deep}, hence the behaviour of the output policy.
+In this regard, two natural questions arise:

-\begin{enumerate} \item How much information (with regard to the training members) can an adversary extract from the output of a trained off-policy deep RL agent? \item To what extent can an adversary benefit from feature correlations in the learned policy? \end{enumerate}
+\begin{enumerate} \item How much information (concerning the training data points) can an adversary extract from the output of a trained deep RL model? \item To what extent can an adversary benefit from feature correlation in the learned policy? \end{enumerate}

-In this study, we present the first black-box membership inference attack against a deep reinforcement learning agent to address the two aforementioned questions.
-In our proposed adversarial attack framework, the target model is considered a black box; thus, the attacker does not have access to the internal structure of the off-policy reinforcement learning agent.
-In particular, the attacker can only send a query to the target model and receive the answer in the form of a trajectory $\tau^{\mbox{ out}}_T$.